 FAQs

-The third and final session lasts approximately 30 minutes.
-During this session your diagnostician will share the results of the assessment and your diagnosis, and you may ask any questions.
-Within 2 days you will receive a diagnostic letter, and within 4 weeks you will receive a comprehensive written report, uploaded as a pdf.
+Within 2 days you will receive a diagnostic letter, and within approximately 4 weeks you will receive a comprehensive written report, each uploaded as a pdf onto the Client Portal.

 An assessment for attention-deficit/hyperactivity disorder (ADHD) may be conducted as an add-on to an ASD assessment, or as a stand-alone assessment.